shubhamuttam1/GAN/README.md

-# Generative Adversarial Network for MNIST dataset using simple feed forward network for generator and discriminator models.
+# Generative Adversarial Network (GAN)
+GAN for MNIST dataset using simple feed forward network for generator and discriminator models.